Are you a broke teacher? This one thing will change everything…

 Even though I love my classroom, spending my money on my job was not on my list of financial goals.
 I bet it’s not on yours either.

 Start good spending habits today.
-Spend less on work and more on the things you love and value.
+Stop spending on work, so you can afford and do the things you love.

 You are enough.
 You are amazing.
 Smiles are free.